7hgTnec/UCLA_209_CTF_Problems/README.md

 But the example solution was totally make by myself.

-I tested buffer overflow problems and my solution for it on Ubuntu 14.04 (32bits).
+I tested buffer overflow problems and my solution for it on Ubuntu 14.04 (32-bits).
-And I tested the symbolic execution part and my solution for it on Ubunto20.04 (64bits)
+And I tested the symbolic execution part and my solution for it on Ubuntu 20.04 (64-bits)

+### More details please read Tutorial for UCLA_209_CTF_Problems.pdf

 ## Before Start